rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/2/Readme.md

-# Handing Side Effects reactively
+# Handling Side Effects reactively

 This section is targeting the concept of side effects, and it's reactive handling.